apache/spark/docs/howto/operator/google/cloud/cloud_sql.rst

 CloudSQLInstancePatchOperator
 -----------------------------

-Updates settings of a Cloud SQL instance in Google Cloud Platform (partial update).
+Updates settings of a Cloud SQL instance in Google Cloud (partial update).

 For parameter definition, take a look at :class:`~airflow.providers.google.cloud.operators.cloud_sql.CloudSQLInstancePatchOperator`.